 Our first districting experiment simply randomly allocates (without replacement) the county blocks into 435 districts, ignoring all legal, political, and geographic constraints (including state boundaries).
 Obviously, this produces 435 districts that are ex ante drawn from the same distribution.
-Differences between districts will reflect only the random effects on the sampling process.
-Consequently, the simulated polarization will approximately equal the AIDD.
-Figure 5 plots the kernel estimate of the distribution of the simulated polarization scores across the 1000 iterations for the 108th House.
-For comparison purposes, the vertical line is the actual level of polarization in the 108th House.
-The mean value of polarization is 0.708 with 95 percent confidence interval of [.670, .748].
-The results of all of the experiments are reported in Table 5.
+Differences between districts reflect only the random effects of the sampling process.
+Consequently, the simulated polarization approximately equals the AIDD.
+The darker solid curve in Figure 4 plots the kernel estimate of the distribution of the simulated polarization scores across the 1,000 iterations for the 108th House.
+For comparison, the vertical line is the actual level of polarization in the 108th House.
+The mean value of polarization is .708 with a 95% confidence interval of [.670, .748].
+The results of all of the experiments are reported in Table 3.